-Successful project managers have a common trait – they identify and manage risks.
-Let's look at seven tools and techniques to identify risks.
+Effective project managers share a key characteristic – they actively identify and manage risks.
+Let's look at seven tools and techniques to identify risks in projects and programs.

 When to Identify Risks

 Risk exposure is at its peak at the start of projects due to high uncertainty, stemming from limited information available early on.
 Astute project managers identify risks early in their projects, and capture top risks in the project charter.

 Looking to enhance your risk identification process?
 Here's how:

 - Initiate risk identification early in the project.

 - Adopt an iterative approach to identifying risks.

 - Schedule regular risk assessments, like weekly reviews.

 - Incorporate risk identification during change control processes.